Celebrity House ToursInside Frances Bavier House: Aunt Bee's Real-Life Home in Siler City, NC

 DurationKeep visits briefPrevents traffic congestion

-By following these tips, fans can appreciate the site’s historical value while being polite guests.
-Enjoying the view from the road is the best way to honor the star’s memory without disturbing anyone.
+Enjoying the view from the road is the best way to honor Bavier’s memory without disturbing the neighborhood.

 The Property Through the Years: Sales and Ownership